scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     route_length = np.sum(segment_length, axis=-1)
     total_length = np.sum(route_length, axis=-1)

-The same could be performed with the following pure Python, though the vectorized form is more succinct and 8 times faster; see Figure :ref:`bikeroutes-scaling`.
+The same could be performed with the following, though the vectorized form is shorter and 8 times faster; see Figure :ref:`bikeroutes-scaling`.

 .. code-block:: python